-When choosing a location for solar power plant, the following issues have been taken into consideration;
+When choosing a location for the solar power plant, the following issues have been taken into consideration;

-- The fact that the plant site is a region suitable for generating electricity from solar energy,(see Figure 7 and 8) - There are no legal obstacles or restrictions on use within the scope of the applicable legislation in and around the power plant site, and - The fact that Izmir province has a production capacity in the average of Turkey in terms of solar energy
+- The fact that the plant site is a region suitable for generating electricity from solar energy (see Figure 7, Figure 8) - There are no legal obstacles or restrictions on use within the scope of the applicable legislation in and around the power plant site, and - the fact that Izmir province has a production capacity in the average of Turkey in terms of solar energy.

-In addition to the above-mentioned data, data on global radiation values(Graph 2, Graph 5), sun exposure times(Graph 3, Graph 6), and energy production capacities according to panel types (Graph 4, Graph 7) in Turkey and İzmir were taken into account.
+In addition to the above-mentioned data, data on global radiation values (Graphic 2, Graphic 5), sun exposure times (Graphic 3, Graphic 6), and energy production capacities according to panel types (Graphic 4, Graphic 7) in Turkey and İzmir were taken into account.

-Figure 7: Turkey Solar Energy Potential Atlas (Source: gepa.enerji.gov.tr/MyCalculator/)
+Figure 7:Solar Energy Potential Atlas of Turkiye Source: gepa.enerji.gov.tr/MyCalculator/

-Graphic 2: TURKEY Global Radiation Values (KWh/m2-day)
+Graphic 2: Global Radiation Values for Turkiye (KWh/m2-day)

-Graphic 3: TURKEY Sunbathing Hours (Hours)
+Graphic 3: Sunbathing Hours for Turkiye (Hours)

-Graphic 4: TURKEY PV Type-Area-Producible Energy (KWh-Year)
+Graphic 4: PV Type-Area-Producible Energy for Turkiye (KWh-Year)

-Figure 8: Solar Energy Potential Atlas of Izmir Province (Source: gepa.energy.gov -tr)
+Figure 8:Solar Energy Potential Atlas of Izmir Province Source: gepa.energy.gov-tr

-Graphic 5: IZMIR Global Radiation Values (KWh/m2-day)
+Graphic 5: Global Radiation Values for Izmir Province (KWh/m2-day)

-Graphic 6: IZMIR Insolation Periods (Hours)
+Graphic 6: Insolation Periods (Hours) for Izmir Province

-Graphic 7: IZMIR PVType-Area-Producible Energy (KWh-Year)
+Graphic 7: PVType-Area-Producible Energy (KWh-Year) for Izmir Province